fnfontana/BrowserCK/project_notes.md

   `Run %ComSpec% /c %dl_cmd% && explorer %download_dir% && exit`

-  **Solution:** Try to create a **function** or a **batch script** that waits for the download to finish.
-It receives *dl_cmd* and *download_dir* as arguments, waits for the download to finish and then opens the download directory.
-Make sure to check if the folder is already open in explorer.exe, if so, then don’t open it again.
+  **Solutions:**

+  - The problematic command mentioned before was replaced by a new one:

+    `RunWait %ComSpec% /c %dl_cmd% && taskkill /f /im cmd.exe`

+  - Followed by a new dedicated funciton *check_explorer_path(path)*, it solved the problem of creating a new window at each time the command run;

-- [ ] Implement a dedicated function or script to handle the yt-dlp command.
+- [x] Implement a dedicated function or script to handle the yt-dlp command.

 - [ ] Fetch multiple links from the clipboard and download them.